-ISBN 0-07-016849-0:
+ISBN 0-07-016870-9 (acid-free paper)

-1. United States-Politics and government.
-I DiClerico, Robert
+I. United States-Politics and government.
+I. DiClerico, Robert

 E. II.
-Hammock, Allan S., (date).
-IK21.P59 1992
+Hammock, Allan S., 1938-

-320.973---dc20
+JK21.P59 1998

+320.973-dc21

-About the Authors
+About the Editors

-ROBERT E. DICLERICO is a Professor of Political Science at West Virginia University.
+ROBERT E. DICLERICO is Eberly Professor of Political Science at West Virginia University.
 An Indiana University (Bloomington, Ind.)
-Ph.D. and a Danforth fellow, he is author of The American President (1983); co-author, Few Are Chosen: Problems In Presidential Selection (1984); and editor, Analyzing the Presidency (1985).
+Ph.D. and a Danforth fellow, he is author of The American President, 4th edition (1995); co-author, Few Are Chosen: Problems in Presidential Selection (1984); and editor, Analyzing the Presidency (1985).

 ALLAN S. HAMMOCK is an Associate Professor and Chairman of the Department of Political Science at West Virginia University.
-He received his Ph.D. from the University of Virginia and is the author of numerous professional papers and university publications.
+He received his Ph.D. from the University of Virginia and is the co-author of West Virginia Politics and Government (1996).
+He currently serves as chairman of the West Virginia Election Commission.